spellml/paint-with-ml/app/README.md

 This folder defines our consumer-facing web application.

-## How it works

 The application frontend is in React.
 The core of the application is a drawable HTML Canvas with click-based interaction logic.
 The application backend is a [model server](https://spell.ml/docs/model_servers) running on Spell.
-A simple `/predict` proxies requests to the model server to the correct Spell endpoint.

-## Standing up the model server

-This section is a TODO.

-## Building the app
+## Deployment

+### Local

 1. Run `npm install` to install the JS packages.
 2. Run `npm run-script build` to build the app JS assets.